SQOUT: A Risk-Based Threat Analysis Framework for Quantum Communication Systems: Methodology: Risk Analysis and Evaluation

-Building on the kill‐chain definitions and the SQOUT‐supported technique inventory, we now perform a classical, ISO/IEC 27005-compliant risk assessment \cite{ISO_2018}.
+This section presents the methodological core of the paper: a reproducible procedure for converting a kill chain into an ISO/IEC~27005-compliant risk rating.
+The methodology is fully specified by (i)~the technique-level scoring rules of \autoref{subsec:risk_analysis}, (ii)~the aggregation operators and discretisation bounds defined in the same subsection, and (iii)~the global modifier and matrix lookup of \autoref{subsec:risk_evaluation}.
+The two worked case studies in \autoref{sec:pns_example} and \autoref{sec:blinding_example} act as demonstrated proofs of use, executing every methodological step end to end on two independent attack scenarios with materially different resource profiles.

+We now apply this ISO/IEC 27005-compliant risk assessment \cite{ISO_2022} to the kill-chain structures and SQOUT technique inventory introduced above.
 ISO/IEC 27005 structures risk management into (a) context establishment, (b) risk analysis (likelihood and impact estimation), and (c) risk evaluation (matrix lookup), followed by treatment and review.
-In adapting our quantum-specific model, we retain detailed likelihood estimates at the level of individual techniques, while also aggregating them into a single, governance-friendly risk rating for each scenario.
+Our model retains likelihood estimates at the technique level and aggregates them into a single risk rating per scenario.